Musa al-Kazim

-Musa al-Kazim played a key role in eradicating extreme views and exaggerations (ghuluww) from Twelver thought.
+The numerous Alid revolts further increased the caliphs' suspicions, and al-Kazim's final imprisonment ended with his death in prison around 799 in Baghdad, for which Harun al-Rashid has been widely regarded as primarily responsible.
+After al-Kazim's death, some of his followers refused to accept that he had died, believing that he was the Mahdi who had entered occultation and would return.
+This sect, known as the Waqifite, disappeared over the decades that followed.
+Al-Kazim played a key role in eradicating extreme views and exaggerations (ghuluww) from Shia Islam.
 His answers to legal questions have survived in Wasiyya fi al-aql, and he is credited with numerous supplications.
-Musa al-Kazim is also revered for his piety in Sunni Islam and considered a reliable transmitter of prophetic sayings.
-He is a link in the initiatic Golden Chain in Sufism, and some Sufi saints are often associated with him.
+Al-Kazim is also revered for his piety in Sunni Islam, and considered a reliable transmitter of prophetic sayings.
+He is a link in the initiatic Golden Chain in Sufism, and some Sufi saints are associated with him.
 Various nonprophetic miracles are attributed to al-Kazim, often emphasizing his precognition.
-He was succeeded in imamate by his son, Ali al-Rida.
+Al-Kazim had numerous children, the most famous of whom being Ali al-Rida, his successor and the eighth Imam.
+Today, Musawi Sayyids, who trace their lineage to Musa al-Kazim, are among the most numerous and widespread Sayyid lineages, due to the large number of children he had.
+The Al-Kazim Shrine in Baghdad, Iraq, where his grandson and the ninth Imam Muhammad al-Jawad is also buried, is a holy site in Shia Islam.